-7ACT Programs
+7ACT Plan

-Students will be required to follow quite a strict self-motivation program called the 'Success navigator', and are encouraged to take a minimum of one lesson per week, so their progress is constantly being recorded.
+This has been designed to create minimal burden on instructors, as the extra work is done centrally by professional staff.
+Students are asked to follow the self-motivation program and to take a minimum of one lesson per week.
 We believe this will significantly decrease the number of student cancellations.

-- Process - (10 days to 4 weeks)
+Process - (10 days to 4 weeks)

 Trial Lesson